Things to Consider for your Mobility Abroad

 Insurance

-If you are a current student traveling abroad for academic purposes (all credit-bearing mobilities), you are covered by the Travel Insurance provided by the University of Chichester.
+If you are a current student travelling abroad for academic purposes (all credit-bearing mobilities), you are covered by the Travel Insurance provided by the University of Chichester.
 However, this policy will only cover you for academic purposes.
 If you plan to travel for leisure purposes while abroad, our insurance won't cover you.

 We strongly recommend that every student, regardless of the purpose of their stay, purchase a comprehensive policy that covers medical and travel issues.